Our Team

 CASUAL RANGER

 Saru is a passionate and adventure-seeking individual from Nepal.
 With a bachelor's degree in IT, she is currently pursuing a master's degree in IT at UC.
 Saru finds immense joy in exploring new places and connecting with the wonders of nature.
-“There's something captivating about venturing into unfamiliar territories, witnessing the beauty of diverse landscapes, and immersing myself in the serenity of natural environments.
+“There's something captivating about venturing into unfamiliar territories and immersing myself in the serenity of natural environments.
 It's in these moments that I truly feel alive and connected to the world around me.
 I find great pleasure in bringing people from various backgrounds together.
 By fostering understanding and celebrating our differences, I believe we can create a more harmonious and interconnected world.”

 -